natritmeyer/countercheck/README.md

 ## Introduction

+Countercheck has a couple of intended uses:

-Countercheck is intended to be a hit-the-ground-running drop-in solution for people needing a java-based test automation framework.
+1. 🏃‍➡️ A hit-the-ground-running drop-in solution for people needing a Java-based test automation framework
+2. ⚙️ An example of how a framework can be structured that can be used as a reference when putting together your own solution

 ### Features

+* Test execution managed by Maven, surefire, and JUnit5
 * HTTP-based API testing using Spring's WebTestClient
 * Browser testing using Playwright
 * Multi-phase test execution